-Strictly speaking our proof does not guarantee that a lattice secret key is perfectly well-formed; it remains possible for a dishonest party to generate a key with some non-small entries.
+Strictly speaking our proof does not guarantee that a lattice secret key is perfectly well-formed; it remains possible for a dishonest party to generate a key with non-small entries.
 But this approach suffices for the purposes of proof of possession: if Alice has generated a key honestly, then there is no way for Mallory to generate a valid proof of possession for Alice's public key without effectively recovering Alice's secret key.

 Outline of the security analysis.
-Using techniques developed for MPCitH-based signatures, we prove that the scheme is both zeroknowledge (Lemma 7) and straight-line extractable (Lemma 7, also known in the literature as online extractable) in the ROM.
-Our extractor uses the random oracle queries from a successful prover to recover a secret key that has mostly small entries and satisfies the equation B = AS + E. Together with Lemma 4 this immediately implies unforgeability, since in Lemma 4 we show that the extracted secret key is unique, even though the PoP may allow a bounded number of non-small entries.
+Using techniques developed for MPCitH-based signatures, we prove that the scheme is both zeroknowledge (Lemma 7) and and straight-line extractable (Lemma 7, also known in the literature as online extractable) in the ROM.
+Our extractor uses the random oracle queries from a successful prover to recover a secret key that has mostly small entries and satisfies the equation $\mathbf{B} = \mathbf{AS} + \mathbf{E}$.
+Together with Lemma 4 this immediately implies unforgeability, since in Lemma 4 we show that the extracted secret key is unique, even though the PoP may allow a bounded number of non-small entries.
 Using the explicit bound given by Lemma 4, we choose concrete parameters so that the probability of non-unique keys is negligible, and consequently the secret key extracted must with high probability be the original one, yielding unforgeability.
-(Lemma 4 allows relaxation without sacrificing uniqueness, and may help efficiency of zero-knowledge proofs for other lattice-based statements; for example the performance of [8]

-may be improved by checking that only a certain fraction of values are small.)
+(Lemma 4 allows relaxation without sacrificing uniqueness, and may help improve efficiency of zeroknowledge proofs for other lattice-based statements; for example the performance of [8] may be improved by checking that only a certain fraction of values are small.)

 For our KEMTLS scenario we must handle unforgeability in the presence of the auxiliary secret key usage oracle corresponding to KEM decapsulation.
-We observe that IND-CCA-secure KEMs constructed via the Fujisaki-Okamoto transform [39, 43] (the class that includes FrodoKEM and Kyber) have a property we call decapsulation simulatability, meaning that in the ROM decapsulation can be simulated without the secret key; details appear in Appendix B. This allows us to simulate the auxiliary secret key usage algorithm in the ROM during the proof unforgeability experiment.
-Conversely, since our proof is zero-knowledge, security of the KEM is maintained when it is added to the public key (Appendix C).
+We observe that IND-CCA-secure KEMs constructed via the Fujisaki-Okamoto transform [38, 42] (the class that includes FrodoKEM and Kyber) have a property we call decapsulation simulatability, meaning that in the ROM decapsulation can be simulated without the secret key; details appear in Appendix B. This allows us to simulate the auxiliary secret key usage algorithm in the ROM during the proof unforgeability experiment.

-Overall, security only relies on the random oracle model plus a hiding commitment scheme and a pseudorandom generator, assumptions that are already required by FrodoKEM and Kyber and which follow from a random oracle.
-Compared with direct ZK constructions based on lattice assumptions, such as the state-of-the-art [54], one major benefit of our approach is that we do not rely on any significant security assumptions beyond the original scheme (e.g., [54] depends on both MLWE and MSIS), Moreover, direct lattice-based assumptions such as [54] have to select security parameters for the lattice problem on which the proof is based, which in general will be different from (and larger than) the security parameters for the lattice-based key the proof is about.
+Overall, security only relies on the random oracle model plus a hiding commitment scheme and a pseudorandom generator, assumptions that are already required by FrodoKEM and Kyber.
+Compared with direct ZK constructions based on lattice assumptions, such as the state-of-the-art [53], one major benefit of our approach is that we do not rely on any significant security assumptions beyond the original scheme (e.g., [53] depends on both MLWE and MSIS), Moreover, direct lattice-based assumptions such as [53] have to select security parameters for the lattice problem on which the proof is based, which in general will be different from (and larger than) the security parameters for the lattice-based key the proof is about.
 Given the subtleties and expertise required to pick lattice parameters, it is an advantage of our scheme that the proof system's parameters are based on MPCitH, which is quite a bit simpler to pick parameters for.

 Generality of our construction.
 Our exposition in Section 4 is phrased in terms of FrodoKEM, but most of it applies directly to Kyber as well, and we give a version of the uniqueness lemma (Lemma 4) for Kyber in Section 5.
-Our approach is flexible and we expect variants of our design would apply to other LWE, Ring-LWE or MLWE-based KEMs such as [61].
+Our approach is flexible and we expect variants of our design would apply to other LWE, Ring-LWE or MLWE-based KEMs such as [60].